logicmoo/NomicMU/README.md

 [08:03] <dmiles> zapping the monkey in the gut whenever it gets too close [08:04] <dmiles> eventually the monkey even gets trained to believe it is his own thought..
-[08:04] <dmiles> can even reply that advice like a song in the head [08:05] <dmiles> anyways it take a few whole books to explain how humans and animals work.. but they do work this way [08:05] <dmiles> all the evidence at least points to this theory (Script-theory) [08:06] <dmiles> i am just explaining it poorly [08:07] <dmiles> i know a couple guys over 75 understand my theory.. they just not programmers anymore
+[08:04] <dmiles> can even reply that advice like a song in the head [08:05] <dmiles> anyways it takes a few whole books to explain how humans and animals work..
+[08:05] <dmiles> but they do work this way
+[08:05] <dmiles> all the evidence at least points to this theory (Script-theory) [08:06] <dmiles> i am just explaining it poorly [08:07] <dmiles> i know a couple guys over 75 understand my theory.. they just not programmers anymore